- Partial Barn Conversion

 - Beautiful Location

 Property SummaryDylan Lee is a quaint unfinished barn conversion with huge potential.
-Originally part of Harden Farm, this 19th century stone barn and outbuildings could be redeveloped into a fantastic family home and has plenty of space for a B&B/chalets/Airbnb or a studio/workshop or both.
+Originally part of Harden Farm, this 19th century stone barn and outbuildings could be redeveloped into a fantastic family home and or for a B&B/chalets/Airbnb or a studio/workshop or both.
+The site is 0.5 acres of land.
 The main building surrounds a courtyard which is a lovely sun trap.
 The house sits centrally within the garden which has a traditional Caithness stone wall as a boundary.

 Dylan Lee is located in a quiet and picturesque area on the southern outskirts of the county town of Wick.
 The Castle of Oldwick is a 2 minute walk away with stunning coastal scenery and views to open countryside.

 This property would suit a developer or someone who would like a project.
-Electricity is on site and phone line.
-A septic tank will be required and mains water taken in from the road.
-Double glazed windows and doors throughout and original caithness flagstone flooring.
+Electricity is on-site and phone line.
+A septic tank will be required and mains water is taken in from the road.
+Double glazed windows and doors throughout and original Caithness flagstone flooring.

 There are many possibilities with this site and we recommend viewing to realise its potential.